Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Root Canal Treatment Cost in Turkey vs the UK

 The average cost of a root canal treatment in Turkey depends on which tooth is being treated.
 Front teeth have only a single root canal.
 Premolars and molars have several canals.
-Consequently, average treatment cost increases from £150 for incisors and canines to £230 for molars.
+Consequently, average treatment cost ranges from £150 for incisors and canines to £230 for molars.

 TreatmentUK private careTurkey